johannes4998/OCR_aoe2/README.md

 Last I take picutres for every second of the video (not every in game second).

 ### 2 Using R to read the screenshots
 I use the libraries magick for image processing and tesseract to read the data.
 See the code.
+I increase the accuracy by decreasing the canvas to each datafield.

 ## Result
 Now I have a pretty nice table with a lot of information about the game.